viet-wics/viet-wics.github.io/_pages/03_faq.md

 ### Q: I have an idea for making this even better!
 What should I do? 💡

-A: Please either create a GitHub issue or email me at *vietwics@gmail.com*.
+A: Please either <a href="https://github.com/viet-wics/viet-wics.github.io/issues">create a GitHub issue</a> or email me at **vietwics@gmail.com**.
 I will do my best to get back to you within a few days.
 If you don't hear back after 7 days, please feel free to email me again.

 ### Q: Who is involved with this project? 🪴